 I don’t know about you, but my debit and credit cards could sure use a break after Christmas.
-Not only am I blessed to have a wonderful family to shop for during the Christmas season, but all of my family’s birthdays seem to fall right within the same timeline.
+I’m fortunate to have a wonderful family to shop for during the Christmas season.
+However, all of my family’s birthdays seem to fall right within the same timeframe.

 I’m not kidding — on top of Christmas, I have four family members who have birthdays that fall between December 15th and January 5th.
-And every year I have to somehow juggle our finances so that we can celebrate all the important people in our lives and still afford to pay our bills and feed our bellies.
+And every year I have to juggle our finances so that we can celebrate all the important people in our lives, but still afford to pay our bills and feed our bellies.

 So, it really is important for me to budget my family’s money.
 And not just during the holiday season, but throughout the entire year.
 Because honestly, if I left it to December to get started I wouldn’t have the time to budget or save.

 Not everyone is born with the budgeting gene or the know-how to ensure that they have the money when they need it most.
-That is when we turn to technology to help us out a bit, and I am certainly thankful for its help.
+That is when we turn to technology (and I am certainly thankful for its help).

-So, without further ado, and in no particular order, let’s take a look at some of the best budget apps on the market today.
+Without further ado, let’s take a look at some of the best budget apps on the market today.

-This money management app (formerly known as EEBA) allows you to use envelopes to divide and conquer your money into categories or (online) envelopes; bills, groceries, entertainment, transportation, etc.
+The GoodBudget money management app (formerly known as EEBA) allows you to use envelopes to divide and conquer your money into categories or (online) envelopes for bills, groceries, entertainment, transportation, etc.

 I personally like that you can set up your payment schedules to occur at regular intervals; weekly, biweekly, or even monthly.
 And for those who receive irregular payments, such as freelancers, this app has you covered with an irregular payment option too.